 Fiesole Tuscany, Italy Travel Guide

 Major Italian mobile providers include TIM, Vodafone, and WindTre (now Wind3).
-Local SIM cards are available at official stores in Florence (passport needed).
+You CAN buy local sim cards at official stores in Florence (passport needed).
 Prepaid plans offer data, calls, and SMS.

 Italian is the official language.
 English is widely spoken in tourist-facing places in Fiesole and Florence (hotels, major restaurants, attractions).
 Proficiency might vary in smaller local shops.